dashed-slug/wallets/readme.txt

 = Disclaimer =

-**By using this free plugin you assume all responsibility for handling the account balances for all your users.**
+**By using this free plugin you accept all responsibility for handling the account balances for all your users.**
 Under no circumstances is **dashed-slug.net** or any of its affiliates responsible for any damages incurred by the use of this plugin.

 Every effort has been made to harden the security of this plugin, but its safe operation depends on your site being secure overall.
 You, the site administrator, must take all necessary precautions to secure your WordPress installation before you connect it to any live wallets.

-You are strongly recommended to take the following actions (at a minimum):
+You are strongly advised to take the following actions (at a minimum):

 - [educate yourself about hardening WordPress security](https://codex.wordpress.org/Hardening_WordPress)
 - [install a security plugin such as Wordfence](https://infinitewp.com/addons/wordfence/?ref=260 "This affiliate link supports the development of dashed-slug.net plugins.
 Thanks for clicking.")
 - **Enable SSL on your site** if you have not already done so.
-You should be already doing this for a number of reasons that will not be listed here.

-By continuing to use the Bitcoin and Altcoin Wallets plugin, you denote that you have read and agreed to the above disclaimer.
+By continuing to use the Bitcoin and Altcoin Wallets plugin, you indicate that you have understood and agreed to this disclaimer.

 = Further reading =